Mathematizing – The Art of Teaching Math to Young Children

-Young children transitioning to Kindergarten will have to understand the relationships between mathematical concepts and other content areas in order to construct knowledge and learn at a higher order level.
-This means that preschool children have to be provided with learning experiences that integrate math with literacy and science.
-This phenomenon is called mathematical-literature and mathematical-physics.
-In other words, the math found in literature and the math found in physics.
-In this third math series, we will present some strategies to support teachers as they plan for incorporating powerful mathematical-literature and mathematical-physics experiences that can help build children's mathematical connections and relationships within the classroom.
+Young children transitioning to Kindergarten will have to understand the relationships between multiple mathematical concepts in order to solve operations, fractions, equations, and other problems.
+This means that preschool children have to be provided with learning experiences that go beyond math activities in isolation.
+They need to experience play, project and problem-based learning experiences that provide the platforms children need to engage with multiple math concepts.
+This webinar will present some strategies to support teachers as they plan for incorporating powerful math experiences that help build children's mathematical connections and relationships within the classroom.

-Part 3 - Building Mathematical Connections & Relationships with Literature & Science that Promote School Readiness - 2/8/2021
+Building Mathematical Connections & Relationships with Literature & Science that Promote School Readiness

 Gateways Content Area: (D) Curriculum or Program Design